Matias-Libes-De-Geyter/Recurrent-Neural-Network-CPP/README.md

 # Recurrent Neural Network (in CPP)
-The aim of this project was to program a many-to-one Recurrent Neural Network from scratch in C++.
+The aim of this project was to program a many-to-many Recurrent Neural Network from scratch in C++.

 ### Model
 - **Model:** Recurrent Neural Network,